 2. You need orientation, not more motivation

-If you are not collapsing but you can feel yourself going in circles, the clean first addresses are the Youth Office of the City of Salzburg at Mirabellplatz 4 and akzente Youth Info on Schallmooser Hauptstraße 4.
+If you can feel yourself going in circles, the clean first addresses are the Youth Office of the City of Salzburg at Mirabellplatz 4 and akzente Youth Info on Schallmooser Hauptstraße 4.

-The Youth Office is the official city contact point for youth topics, projects, and first orientation in Salzburg City. akzente is even more direct when you do not yet have a finished story but need a place that helps you sort the problem.
+The Youth Office is the official city contact point for youth topics, projects, and first orientation in Salzburg City. akzente is even more direct when you arrive without a finished story and need a place that helps you sort the problem.
 According to the contact page, the office is open Monday to Thursday from 12 to 4 p.m.
 That distinction matters: not immediate therapy, not immediate school escalation, just a first useful sorting step.

 3. You need support that can carry more than a short pep talk